Similarities in the Initiation of Upward Positive and Downward Negative Lightning Flashes: Declarations

 \subsection{Data availability}

-All processed data analysed during this study are included in this published article (and its supplementary information files).
+All processed data analysed during this study are included in this published article.
 Raw data sets generated during the current study are available from the corresponding author on reasonable request.
-(Link)